KieniL/linux-connector/README.md

 For Database set variables for connector und authservice See variables in docker-compose yaml

+On frontend host Set the environment variable (REACT_APP_APISERVER) to the host of the backend

 # Containerization
 Run dockerbuild.sh to build the container images
 Run docker-compose up -d to create the containers based on images